Windows 11 File Backup User Case

 You can also choose the reliable and free file backup software AOMEI Backupper as well.
 To be honest, I prefer to recommend AOMEI Backupper, because it has all the features that the built-in tool has and other advantages.

 It can safely backup all kinds of files to external hard drive.
-For people like doing schedule backups, it supports daily, weekly and monthly backup.
-What’s more, it’s able to backup files to different devices (USB, HDD, SSD, Network, Cloud,etc.) in multiple OS (Windows 7, 8, 8.1, 10, 11, XP, Vista, etc.).
+For people who like doing schedule backups, it supports daily, weekly and monthly backup.
+What’s more, it’s able to backup files to different devices (USB, HDD, SSD, Network, Cloud, etc.) in multiple OS (Windows 7, 8, 8.1, 10, 11, XP, Vista, etc.).

-In addition to backup files, you can also backup system, disks and partitions.
+In addition to backup files, you can also backup boot disk, specific partitions or the Windows OS.
 It supports all kinds of storage devices and operating systems.
-What’s more, it enables differential backups (available in advanced version) , which the built-in tool doesn’t support.
-If you want to enjoy these features, download and use it now!
+What’s more, it enables differential backups (available in advanced version), which the built-in tool doesn’t support.
+If you want to enjoy these features, download AOMEI Backupper now!